oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 service (client) access to their sensitive transaction history stored at a banking service (resource server), without sharing their username and password with the financial management service.
-Instead, they authenticate directly with a server trusted by the banking service (authorization server), which issues the financial management service delegation-specific credentials (access token).
+Instead, they authenticate directly with their financial institution's server (authorization server), which issues the financial management service delegation-specific credentials (access token).